 - 1. Definition.
 Residence is synonymous with the term domicile or abode and means a place where the candidate has a true, fixed and permanent home, and to which, whenever absent, the candidate has the intention to return. - 2.
 Verification.
-Verification of residence may be shown by at least three (3) of the following documents, provided always that such documents show one or more addresses within the required geographic area for a continuous period of 270 days for the time-period outlined in the requirements for each elective office.

-- A. Current driver's license(s).

-- B. Utility bill or bills.

-- C. Income tax return from the preceding year.

-- D. State or county voter's registration.

-- E. Homestead exemption.

-- F. A bona fide document evidencing such verification.
+Verification of residence may be shown by at least three (3) four (4) of the following documents, provided always that such documents show one or more addresses within the required geographic area for a continuous period of 270 days for the time-period outlined in the requirements for each elective office. - A. Current driver's license(s), which collectively shall constitute one of the specified documents. - B. Utility bill or bills, which collectively shall constitute one of the specified documents. - C. Income tax return from the preceding year. - D. State or county voter's registration. - E. Homestead exemption. - F. Some other A bona fide document evidencing such verification.